Geology of the Living Earth

 This course comes together with a study of the newly published book by Dankmar Bosse “The Mutual Evolution of Earth and Humanity.
 Sketch of a Geology and Paleontology of the Living Earth” (Steiner Books, 2019).

 There are no limitations to who can join.
 Previous knowledge in geology, geomorphology or paleontology (and in anthroposophy) is not necessary, but helpful.
-It is a prerequisite though to study the book and prepare (by reading) the respective parts prior to each meeting.
+It is recommended though to study the book and prepare (we will give some advice on which chapters to read).

 discussion about the content and

-a presentation of some of the phenomena discussed by visiting museums (London) or having excursions and field trips to places of geological interest.
+a presentation of some of the phenomena discussed by visiting museums (London) or having excursions and field trips to places of geological interest (workshops)

 Study of the polarity of basalt and granite